Martina White: Personal life

+The first member of her immediate family to graduate from college, White received her Bachelor of Science degree in Business Administration from Elizabethtown College in 2010.
+While in school there, she played field hockey.

+White resides in the Parkwood area of Northeast Philadelphia.

 Career

-White, a financial advisor and lifelong resident of Northeast Philadelphia, was first elected on March 24, 2015 in a special election to fill an open seat in the 170th District.
-She became the first new Republican elected in Philadelphia in 25 years.
+A financial advisor and lifelong resident of Northeast Philadelphia, White was first elected on March 24, 2015, in a special election to fill an open seat in the 170th District.
+She became the first new Republican elected in Philadelphia in 25 years, and for two years was the only elected Republican representing a significant portion of Philadelphia above the city-county level.

 The 170th District includes the neighborhoods of Bustleton, Millbrook, Parkwood and Somerton.

-White currently serves as the Majority Caucus Secretary.
-She is on the Rules Committee and the Committee on Committees.
+White currently serves as the majority caucus secretary.
+She is also a member of the Rules Committee and the Committee on Committees.

-The first member of her immediate family to graduate from college, White received her Bachelor of Science degree in Business Administration from Elizabethtown College.

-On November 12, 2019, White was elected to be Chairwoman of the Philadelphia Republican City Committee.
+On November 12, 2019, White was elected as chair of the Philadelphia Republican City Committee.
 She held this position until June 2022.